Skip to content

 Insurance claim guide

-Lakewood homeowners filing hail damage insurance claims face percentage-based wind and hail deductibles that typically range from 1% to 2% of their dwelling's insured value, rather than flat dollar amounts.
-For a home valued at $548,200, a 2% deductible means paying $10,964 out of pocket before insurance coverage begins.
-This deductible structure has become standard in Jefferson County due to Colorado's severe hail loss history along the Front Range.
+Lakewood homeowners filing hail damage claims face percentage-based wind and hail deductibles that typically range from 1% to 2% of the dwelling's insured value.
+On a $548,200 home with a 2% deductible, the homeowner pays $10,964 out-of-pocket before insurance coverage begins.
+Colorado's Front Range location makes percentage-based deductibles standard due to the area's severe hail loss history.

 Full 10-step claim guide for Lakewood